 Farm Visits and Animal Safety

 Most children love visits to farms and seeing animals in their natural habitat can be a very educational experience.
-But whilst the majority of visits to farms will be problem-free, the very nature of them means that there are various dangers and safety issues to be aware of.
+But while the majority of visits to farms will be problem-free, the very nature of them means that there are various dangers and safety issues to be aware of.

 According to the Transport and General Workers Union, 46 children under the age of 18 have died from farm accidents in the UK in the last 11 years.
 Farms are work places, with lots of activities going on, and there are various potential dangers - tractors, heavy machinery, manure, slurry and, of course, the animals themselves.

 Children are naturally inquisitive and enjoy exploring and learning new things, but it is important that any visits to farms are carried out with care.
-If you're going to a farm that opens to the public, then they should already be geared up to safety issues, but there's certainly no harm in you having the knowledge and know-how too.
+If you’re going to a farm that opens to the public, then they should already be geared up to safety issues, but there’s certainly no harm in you having the knowledge and know-how, too.

 Before Visiting a Farm